MsgLosers/hydrusrv-1/README.md

 Renaming the old `app.db` to `authentication.db` should work so you do not have to migrate the users manually.

-As a last step, take a look at the changed environment variables and adjust accordingly.

 #### Upgrading from 2.x to 3.x

-Upgrading from `2.x` to `3.x` can be done via `git pull && yarn`, but requires some additional work and considerations.
+Upgrading from `2.x` to `3.x` can be done via `git pull && yarn`.
+You also need to make additional manual adjustments as described in the following upgrade guide:

-First of all, the app database structure has changed, with the table `tokens` having a new column `media_hash`.
+The app database structure has changed, with the table `tokens` having a new column `media_hash`.
 You need to either re-create your database from the template or add this column to your existing database manually.

 It is __strongly recommended__ to re-create the database by copying the template and running migrations (`yarn migrate`).
 This will ensure that any future changes will just require running migrations instead of making manual adjustments or starting over with an empty database.

-Second, accessing media files now requires media tokens that are generated alongside authentication tokens and expire together with them.
-Such a media token must be provided as a query parameter in the form `?token=<media token>` for every media file request.

 #### Upgrading from 1.x to 2.x

-Upgrading from `1.x` to `2.x` can be done via `git pull && yarn` and requires only a few setting changes and considerations.
+Upgrading from `1.x` to `2.x` can be done via `git pull && yarn` and requires manual updates/changes in `.env`.

-The main difference between `2.x` and `1.x` is that `2.x` uses a temporary copy of the hydrus server data in its own application database instead of directly querying the hydrus server database on demand for increased performance and better extensibility.

-The setting `HYDRUS_RESULTS_PER_PAGE` has therefore been renamed to just `RESULTS_PER_PAGE` while a new setting called `DATA_UPDATE_INTERVAL` controls how often hydrusrv should sync the temporary data with hydrus server (after the initial sync when it starts).

-This change now allows for sorting by an arbitrary number of namespaces instead of just one while at the same time no longer limiting the result set by the provided sort namespaces (which was an unfortunate side effect that was unavoidable in `1.x` without killing the performance).

 ## Usage